Skip to content

 The phenotype varies between and within families, but differences between the right and left eyes are usually small.

 • Cataract: Congenital anterior polar opacities are common, and visually significant opacities eventually develop in 50–85% of cases, usually within the first 20 years of life 6).
-It is reported to occur in about 80% of patients.
+It is reported to occur in about 80% of cases.

 • Optic nerve hypoplasia: Occurs in about 10% of cases.